 The Science Behind Light Therapy and Coolvio® Patented Fabric Technology

-Did you know that dogs need sunlight to stay happy and healthy, just like humans do?
-That’s right: natural light plays an important role in your dog’s circadian rhythms, energy levels, critical hormone production, and even longevity.
+Did you know that animals need sunlight to stay happy and healthy, just like humans do?
+That’s right: natural light plays an important role in the circadian rhythms, energy levels, critical hormone production, and even longevity.
 As we are now indoors more than ever, it’s even more important that we make the most of our time outside, soaking up the benefits of healthy light as much as we can.

 How Coolvio® Patented Fabric Technology Works

-The innovative fabric technology of the bArctic Light Therapy Dog Shirt offers your dog year-round wellness benefits of red and near-infrared (NIR) light in cooler conditions while minimizing the risk of overheating in warmer, sunnier environments.
-Dogs reap those wellness and cooling benefits from the conversion of sunlight, including 98% of UVA and UVB light, into healthy red and near-infrared light!
+The innovative fabric technology of Coolvio's Light Therapy and Cooling products offers dogs and horses year-round wellness benefits of red and near-infrared (NIR) light in cooler conditions while minimizing the risk of overheating in warmer, sunnier environments.
+Animals reap those wellness and cooling benefits from the conversion of sunlight, including 98% of UVA and UVB light, into healthy red and near-infrared light!